oscarg798/AmiiboWiki/SETUP.md

 Also the build type `Alpha` creates a minified signed build, and in order to make it work the file `signing.gradle` needs a specification of a **KeyStore Path**, **KeyStore Alias**, and the **Password** to access to it

+We use mixpanel to track some user events, create a project and paste the token as `mixpanelToken`

 Create/Edit this file in the **root** of the project, it should look like

 ```